This post has been updated on October 31, 2023

-These reputation management checks are easy and take next to no time, whatsoever.
+These reputation management checks are easy and take very little time.
 The benefits of this research in shaping the client’s digital marketing plan, moving forward, are immeasurable.
 There is no substitute for this step.

 2 – Content Marketing and SEO

 Content Marketing is a critical aspect of successful long-term digital marketing plans.
-The utmost goal of content marketing is to draw in customers ( or users or readers or patients) organically, over time, for as little effort as possible.
+There is a reason why it’s ranked #2 on our marketing task list.
+The goal of content marketing is to draw in customers (or users, or readers, or patients) organically, over time, for as little effort as possible.

 This typically revolves around SEO (Search Engine Optimization) and content creation, which relates to our emphasis on the importance of Google, above.

-Your potential customer-base doesn’t just use Google to seek out what other people are saying about your products or services.
-They also use Google to find solutions to their problems, answers to their questions.
+Your potential customer base doesn’t just use Google to seek out what other people are saying about your products or services.
+They also use Google to find solutions to their problems and answers to their questions.
 Ergo, if you can position your site or your content so that their searches lead directly to your product or service, then you’re picking up easy sales.
-They’re coming to you organically, without you having to take out ads to try to convince them to give you a shot.
+They’re coming to you organically, without you having to pay for ads to try to convince them to give you a shot.

 No matter your preferred advertising method – billboards, television, radio, or online – you end up spending less per customer in advertising if your content marketing strategy is on point.
-Many times, this involves creating content, such as on a blog, which draws in readers who are actively looking for a solution or an answer which you can help with, one way or another.
+Many times, this involves creating content, such as blog articles, which draw in readers who are actively looking for a solution or an answer which you can help with.

-Any content created for this purpose needs to not only be easily found by those who are searching for your product or service, it also needs to be interesting, readable, and shareable.
+Any content created for this purpose needs to not only be easily found by those who are searching for your product or service, but also interesting, readable, and shareable.
 If it doesn’t meet these criteria, then it’s not going to hold your audience’s attention, meaning that it’s wasted effort.

-There is a second reason why Content Marketing and SEO ranks so highly on our list:
+There is a second reason why Content Marketing and SEO ranks so highly on our marketing task list.

 What this ultimately means for you is that the aforementioned three-month minimum is just that – a minimum.
 If your domain is brand new, it could take six months or longer to begin seeing results.
-It may not, depending on the niche and keywords in question, but the point remains:
+It may not so long, depending on the niche and keywords in question, but the point remains:

 Start working on your content marketing strategy early.
-Get it simmering, then turn your attention to other things which will make certain that your content marketing impact is effect.
+Get it simmering, then turn your attention to other things that will make certain that your content marketing impact is effective.
 Such as…

 3 – Conversion Rate Optimization